SUPPORT THIS INDEPENDENT JOURNALISM

 On Tuesday, November 10, at 6 p.m., Jonathan Morgan Jenkins and I will both be guests on another cool local livestream show: Capistrano “LIVE” from The Coach House.
 It’s available at alerttheglobe.com or on the producer/host’s Facebook page: Doug Starks Comedy Entertainer.

 “Pre-COVID, I was totally employed by the entertainment industry as an agent, a comedian and as a Coach House employee,” Starks said.
 “Four weeks into quarantine, I showed overwhelming symptoms of fear, depression and a severe overdose of network news.
 This show was born out of what could otherwise be considered an extremely bad time.
 So, Capistrano ‘LIVE’ is 90 minutes of feel good, offering a variety of creative expressions, mostly music, comedy, health, lifestyle and community news.”

 Be sure to keep your eyes open for all the beautiful Dana Point Utility Box Public Art around town, featuring local artists chosen by our Arts and Culture Commission.
-Congratulations to Ashley Keene, Cliff Wassmann, Doug Smith, Steve Adams, Robert Fitzgerald, Savannah Hawkes and Steve Adams.
+Congratulations to Ashley Keene, Cliff Wassmann, Doug Smith, Steve Adam, Robert Fitzgerald, Savannah Hawkes and Steve Adam.

 Anthony Small is the Executive Director of Music Preserves Foundation, the 2019 Chairman of the City of Dana Point Arts and Culture Commission and a singer-songwriter.
 Small and his family have lived in Dana Point for 22 years.